oracle-livelabs/developer/dotnet-adb-quickstart/develop-app/develop-app.md

     <copy>dotnet new web -o todolist</copy>
     ```

-  This command creates an empty ASP.NET Core empty web project.
+  This command creates an ASP.NET Core empty web project.

 4. Change directory into the "todolist" directory.
 Then, add the ODP.NET Core assembly to the project from NuGet Gallery.